 Over the course of the year, the School District revises its budget as it attempts to deal with unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2019.
+The final amendment to the budget was adopted in June 2020.
 A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in required supplemental information of these financial statements.

-There were significant revisions made to the 2018-2019 original budget.
-Budgeted revenue was decreased by \$1.6 million due to an unexpected change in certain categorical revenue from the State and an unanticipated decrease in foundation allowance payments due to actual student enrollment being less than original estimates.
+There were significant revisions made to the 2019-2020 original budget.
+Budgeted revenue was decreased by \$5.0 million due to a change in certain categorical revenue from the State and an unanticipated decrease in foundation allowance payments, interdistrict sources, and local revenue due to the COVID-19 pandemic.

-Budgeted expenditures were also decreased by \$3.7 million to account for the decrease in salaries and purchased professional services.
+Budgeted expenditures were also decreased by \$3.0 million to account for the decrease in revenue that was a result of the revenue cuts noted above from the pandemic.

-Significant variances between the final budget and actual amounts are included in Note 3 to the financial statements.
+Significant variances between the final budget and actual are as follows: